Rules and Regulations for Inter-Club Competitions

 a) In the Summer League Competitions, it is the general intention that the winners of each Division shall be promoted to the next higher Division and the bottom Club in each Division shall be relegated to the next lower Division.

-b) In the Winter League Competitions, the finalists of each Division shall normally be promoted to Division above, the bottom placed teams being relegated.
+b) In the Winter League Competitions, the finalists of each Division shall normally be promoted to the Division above, the bottom placed teams being relegated.

 c) To provide for exceptional circumstances, the Council shall have general powers to place Club teams in whichever Division it considers appropriate.